 Dissertation will be compulsory for all regular students.
-The students will work under theguidance of a recognised teacher of the University.
-Each student is expected to complete the Dissertation work in four phases in four semesters.
+The students will work under the guidance of a recognised teacher of the University selected as per their choice .Students are expected to complete the Dissertation work in four phases in four semesters.

-Semester Work to be accomplished Ι Understand basics of research and the need for conducting research Read the previous dissertations Review books, journals etc. to identify a suitable area/problem for study II Finalization of topic.
+Semester Work to be accomplished

+I& II Understand basics of research and the need for conducting research

+Read the previous dissertations

+Review books, journals etc. to identify a suitable area/problem for study Finalization of topic.
 Review of available literature in accordance with the identified research problem/s.Preparing Proposal.
-Protocol Presentation and ethical clearance Submission of approved titles to the University through Head of the College at the end of the semester III Continue review of related literature in accordance with the identified research problem/s.
-Start working on writing Introduction, Review of literature and Methodology.
-Complete development /adaptation of tool/s , finalising the research participants, obtaining consents IV Complete data collection and data analysis.
+Protocol Presentation and ethical clearance Submission of approved titles to the University through Head of the College at the end of the semester Continue review of related literature in accordance with the identified research problem/s.
+Start working on writing Introduction, Review of literature and Methodology Complete development /adaptation of tool/s , finalising the research participants, obtaining consents Complete data collection and data analysis.
 Complete reporting the research in the form of dissertation.
-Introduction, Review of Literature, Statement of problem, Methodology, Results, Discussion, Summary & Conclusion Thesis Submission to University before commencement of the theory exams.
+Introduction, Review of Literature, Statement of problem, Methodology, Results, Discussion, Summary & Conclusion Thesis Submission to University at the end of the academic semester